byteflowjs/rcpack/README.md

 }
 ```

-Make sure you have the VSCode extensions *ESLint* and *Prettier* installed.
 Now, on file save, VSCode will automatically format your code and lint errors.

 Additionally, checkout `examples/package.json` to see how to format & lint your code prior to pushing your code to repository.